Cloud monitoring for high-performing applications

 Whether a server is running in the cloud or on-premises, the metrics to monitor are roughly the same.
 Although cloud server monitoring is about monitoring a virtual server, it still behaves as a server, and the exposed metrics are not completely different.

 CPU, memory, and disk usage are the bare minimum to find out how the server is handling its workload and whether there is a need to scale it soon.
 Monitoring the network traffic of a cloud server is essential to identify bottlenecks and potential network issues.
-A good indication of the latter are long response times and a high error rate of the server in question.
-These are clear signs that not everything is going smoothly in your cloud environment, and the server should be checked.
-Lastly, monitoring a server’s uptime and status will give you the basic info on whether the server is up and responding.
+A good indication of the latter are long response times and a high error rate for the server in question.
+These are clear signs that not everything is running smoothly in your cloud environment, and the server should be checked.
+Lastly, monitoring a server’s uptime and status tell you whether the server is up and responding.

-Any cloud monitoring software is capable of gathering these metrics and help you with cloud server monitoring.
+Any cloud monitoring software is capable of gathering these metrics and helping you with cloud server monitoring.

 Virtual network monitoring

-Monitoring in the cloud therefore also means keeping the pulse of the virtual networks that compose it.
-As with cloud server monitoring, what to monitor does not largely differ from its physical counterparts.
-Network latency, throughput, error rates, and the health status of each of the virtual devices that make up the network nodes are the basic metrics to keep an eye on, same as it would be on a real network.
+Monitoring in the cloud therefore also means taking the pulse of the virtual networks that compose it.
+As with cloud server monitoring, what to monitor does not differ largely from its physical counterparts.
+Network latency, throughput, error rates, and the health status of each of the virtual devices that make up the network nodes are the basic metrics to keep an eye on, which is the same as it would be on a real network.

 Virtual networks have the advantage of being much more flexible and scalable than a classic, physical network.
 Being defined in software, similar to other cloud services, means that these networks can quickly be modified, extended, or reduced.
-Virtual network monitoring should be capable of following these modifications without having to reconfigure the whole monitoring.
+Virtual network monitoring should be capable of following these modifications without having to reconfigure the monitoring itself.

 Cloud database monitoring

-Databases are a key piece of every infrastructure, containing the data that fuels most of the other functionalities.
-Databases exist in the cloud too, and should be monitored as any other service there.
+Databases are a key piece of every infrastructure.
+They contain the data that fuels most of the other functionalities.
+Databases exist in the cloud too and should be monitored as any other service.

 Cloud database monitoring is the branch of cloud monitoring that takes care of checking the databases that are present on cloud networks.
-AWS RDS, Azure SQL, and GCP Cloud SQL are common cloud databases, but not the only ones.
-Generally, any cloud monitoring solution should be able to at least monitor these databases and, as is the case with Checkmk, possibly more.
+AWS RDS, Azure SQL, and GCP Cloud SQL are common cloud databases, but these are not the only ones.
+Generally, any cloud monitoring solution should, at minimum, be able to monitor these databases and, as is the case with Checkmk, possibly more.

-The key metrics to monitor for databases are the overall resource usage, transactions per second, cache hit ratio, data and log files.
-Cloud databases are no different, and at least these metrics must be collected for proper cloud database monitoring.
+The key metrics to monitor for databases are the overall cloud database resource usage, transactions per second, and cache hit ratio in addition to data and log files.
+Cloud databases are no different, and these metrics must be collected for proper cloud database monitoring as well.

 Cloud storage monitoring

 Storage is a necessity both on-premises and in the cloud.
-All cloud vendors offer a series of options to store files and applications, that go from simply having storage to back up your documents, to usage tiers customized to the enterprise needs.
-Being in a cloud environment means that this storage can easily be enlarged when the need arises, unlike on-premises where physical drives must be purchased and installed before they can be used.
+All cloud vendors offer a series of options to store files and applications.
+These range from simply having storage to back up your documents to usage tiers customized for enterprise needs.
+Being in a cloud environment means that this storage can easily be expanded when the need arises, unlike on-premises where physical drives must be purchased and installed before they can be used.

 Regardless of what is stored in the cloud, it can be monitored.
-Cloud storage is the base for many other services, like website hosting, application data, databases and more.
-Monitoring is clearly beneficial and good practice to make sure none of your services run out of space, and there are no bottlenecks in performance due to storage inefficiency.
-Cloud security monitoring intersects with cloud storage monitoring, as security of the data hosted on the cloud is of primary importance for the overall security.
+Cloud storage is the basis for many other services, like website hosting, application data, databases, and more.
+Monitoring is clearly beneficial and a good practice to make sure none of your services run out of space and that there are no bottlenecks in performance due to storage inefficiency.
+Cloud security monitoring intersects with cloud storage monitoring since security of the data hosted on the cloud is of primary importance for overall security.

-Cloud storage monitoring is the branch of cloud monitoring that monitors the various offers of cloud storage present on the market.
-These include AWS S3 (Simple Storage Service), AWS EBS (Elastic Block Store), AWS ECS (Elastic Container Service) as part of AWS cloud monitoring.
+Cloud storage monitoring is the branch of cloud monitoring that monitors the various offers for cloud storage present on the market.
+These include AWS S3 (Simple Storage Service), AWS EBS (Elastic Block Store), and AWS ECS (Elastic Container Service) as part of AWS cloud monitoring.
 Azure has a series of different offerings related to storage, such as Blob, Disk, Queue, File, and Table Storage.
 GCP storage is simply called Cloud Storage.
-There are clearly small differences, especially in relation to the intended use of the storage space, but needless to say the more vital the files hosted are for you, the more important it is to use a cloud monitoring solution to monitor them.
+There are clearly small differences, especially in relation to the intended use of the storage space, but the more vital the files hosted are, the more important it is to use a cloud monitoring solution to monitor them.

 Azure storage dashboard